fastmachinelearning/hls4ml/docs/setup.rst

    # This will download our example model to your working directory and return an example configuration file
    config = hls4ml.utils.fetch_example_model('KERAS_3layer.json')

-   print(config) #You can print it to see some default parameters
+   # You can print it to see some default parameters
+   print(config)

    # Convert it to a hls project
    hls_model = hls4ml.converters.keras_to_hls(config)